a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 In the code above we first define two variables (`a` and `b`) and assign to each of them a value (`2` and `3` respectively).
 We then build our conditional starting with the reserved word `if` followed by the condition we want to evaluate.
 In this case we want to check whether the value assigned to the variable `a` (*i.e.* `$a`) is less than (`-l`) the value assigned to the variable `b` (*i.e.* `$b`).
 We put the condition within square brakets making sure we left a white space between the brackets and our condition.
 We terminate the line (`;`) before using the other reserved word `then` which introduces our command (`echo`).
 Finally we close our if statetement with the reserved word `fi`.

 The command `echo` followed by a string will be executed only if our condition is `true` and in that case it will result in printing on screen the message `The first number is less than the second one`.
-If the condition is `false` nothing happens.
+If instead the condition is `false` nothing happens.

 We can also provide alternatives in our conditionals meaning that we can ask the shell to execute a different command when the condition is false: